karthikv/safesh/README.md

 that key.
 The owner of a private key can read documents within the directory that corresponds to his/her public key.

-The secrets directory, keys directory, config.yml, and permissions.yml should all be version controlled.
+The secrets directory, keys directory, and permissions.yml should all be version controlled. config.yml is user-specific and should be left out of a repository.
 Whenever a secret is stored, updated, released, or revoked, a commit should be made to the version control system.
 This way, there's a history of all secrets, and any team member can simply update the directory from version control to get new secrets.

 ## Store/Update a secret